skrishnappa/flink/docs/setup/security-ssl.md

 SSL can be enabled for all network communication between flink components.
 SSL keystores and truststore has to be deployed on each flink node and configured (conf/flink-conf.yaml) using keys in the security.ssl.* namespace (Please see the [configuration page](config.html) for details).
 SSL can be selectively enabled/disabled for different transports using the following flags.
 These flags are only applicable when security.ssl.enabled is set to true.

 * **taskmanager.data.ssl.enabled**: SSL flag for data communication between task managers
-* **blob.service.ssl.enabled**: SSL flag for BLOB service client/server communication
+* **blob.service.ssl.enabled**: SSL flag for blob service client/server communication
 * **akka.ssl.enabled**: SSL flag for the akka based control connection between the flink client, jobmanager and taskmanager
 * **jobmanager.web.ssl.enabled**: Flag to enable https access to the jobmanager's web frontend